renpy/renpy/sphinx/source/build.rst

 .. var:: build.include_update = False

-    When true, Ren'Py will produce the files required for the :ref:`updater <web-updater>` to work.
+    When true, Ren'Py will produce the files required for the :doc:`updater <updater>` to work.

 .. var:: build.itch_project = None